Overview

 July 2019

-Australia’s four major banks (Australia and New Zealand Banking Group Limited, Commonwealth Bank of Australia, National Australia Bank and Westpac Banking Corporation) made their product reference data for their standard products publicly available.
-This is standardised, general information such as interest rates, fees and charges.
+Australia’s four major banks (Australia and New Zealand Banking Group Limited, Commonwealth Bank of Australia, National Australia Bank and Westpac Banking Corporation) make machine readable product reference data available for their publicly available products.
+This is standardised, general information about the features and descriptions of banking products such as interest rates, fees and charges.

 Related information